Canonical colourings in random graphs: Canonical cliques in unbounded colourings of random graphs

 The assumption~\eqref{eq:delta-unbounded-undir} implies that for every set $U$ with $|U|\geq \delta^{5 \ell^2} n$, we have

 The condition~\eqref{eq:delta-unbounded} will be iterated to inductively build some structures in $G$, as detailed in the following claim.
-We will build subgraphs $F_t$ of $G$ which are non-strictly min-coloured or max-coloured and \textit{relatively dense} to $G$, and $D_t$ will be dense models of $F_t$ obtained using Theorem~\ref{t:transference}.
+We will build subgraphs $F_t$ of $G$ for $t\in[L]$, which are non-strictly min-coloured or max-coloured and \textit{relatively dense} to $G$.
+Moreover, we consider the dense models $D_t$ of those $F_t$ given by Theorem~\ref{t:transference}.
 The hypergraph $\Hc$ is used to keep track of cliques in $\bigcup_t D_t$.
 In the statement and proof, we usually identify a hypergraph $\Hc$ with its set of edges.
 In particular,~$|\Hc|$ is the number of edges in $\Hc$.